 The internship runs from September–May.

-Two weeks are spent in the classroom during orientation and transition into three, ten or eleven week internships at PeaceHealth SHMC at RiverBend or another business site.
+Two weeks are spent in the classroom during orientation and transition into three, ten or eleven week internships at PeaceHealth SHMC at RiverBend or University District, Hilton Eugene, or another business site.

 Breaks are spent in the community working on job search related activities.